abajric2/Movies-and-TV-Shows/README.md

 # Build and run

-After downloading or cloning the repository, make sure you are positioned in the root folder of the application and open terminal.
+After downloading or cloning the repository, make sure you are positioned in the root folder of the application and open terminal in that folder.
 To install the necessary dependencies, type:

 ### `npm install`

-When the installation of necessary dependencies is complete, you can start the application by typing the command:
+When the installation of dependencies is complete, you can start the application by typing the command:

 ### `npm start`